-Deciding to go to addiction rehab can be intimidating without also having to worry if your insurance will cover it.
-You may wonder—does insurance cover drug rehab?
-This page provides information about:
+Deciding to go to substance addiction rehab can be intimidating without also having to worry if your insurance will cover it.
+You may wonder – does Humana Health insurance cover drug rehab?
+This page provides information about addiction treatment coverage through Humana:

 Humana was founded in 1964 as a small company and currently provides health insurance to approximately 17 million people.1 Humana Health plans can vary depending on where you live, but generally fall under 3 main types:1